Released April 19, 2014

 James Murphy posted a blog entry today about the reunion and what it meant to him.
 He explained his reasoning – the music never stopped flowing, and it was a question of releasing it, with LCD, as LCD, or releasing it, with LCD, as Not LCD, or releasing it as himself like a pretentious fuck.
 Or not release anything.
 Of course, he chose to call it what it was, and that meant bringing back a band that hadn’t done anything in four years, after explicitly putting said band in the ground in extravagant fashion.
 Most people were obviously thrilled – who would deny wanting new LCD Soundsystem if they’re a fan? – but a section of those fans were disappointed that the last show was no longer the last show, that all of the pomp and circumstance had gone to waste, so to speak.
 And that’s an interesting proposal, I think.
 It’s a bad proposal, but it’s interesting.

 Like I said at the start, bands break up and get back together for a litany of reasons, and those reasons aren’t always noble, or a good idea.
-At the Drive-In broke up because the members fucking hated each other by the end of it, and they reunited in 2012 for a set of festival shows (and they’ll do it again in 2016, which is another bad idea).
+At the Drive-In broke up because the members hated each other by the end of it, and they reunited in 2012 for a set of festival shows (and they’ll do it again in 2016, which is another bad idea).
 They reunited for one reason – well, millions of reasons, probably.
 Money.
 Money is what I’m getting at.

 Omar Rodríguez-López said something along those lines once their run of shows was over, indicating that he didn’t have much of a connection to their music any more.
-If he didn’t feel connected to it – and we’re talking about a bunch of really, really pretentious dudes here – then why the fuck would you go back and stir up a storm of bullshit stemming from the fact that the reunions shows were entirely underwhelming?
+If he didn’t feel connected to it – and we’re talking about a bunch of really, really pretentious dudes here – then why would you go back and stir up a storm of bullshit stemming from the fact that the reunions shows were entirely underwhelming?
 Money, that’s why.
 Festivals in particular pay out the ass to get bands that have broken up, because that’s an instant promotional win there.
 “THIS BAND IS BACK AND YOU CAN ONLY SEE THEM AT COACHELLA!
 SEVEN HUNDRED DOLLARS PLEASE!”
-After all, no one goes to Coachella to see Diggy the One-Armed DJ playing right next to the Port-o-Potty for twenty minutes – they go to see the big names and get high as fuck, and if they tell you otherwise, they’re fucking lying.
+After all, no one goes to Coachella to see Diggy the One-Armed DJ playing right next to the Port-o-Potty for twenty minutes – they go to see the big names and get high, and if they tell you otherwise, they’re lying.

 Again, as I said, reunions aren’t always bad ideas done for bad reasons.
 Pink Floyd performed a single show, eleven years after their final tour, and 24 years after Roger Waters’s acrimonious departure, and it was a wonderful moment for a noble enough cause.
 Nine Inch Nails played what was ostensibly their “final” show in 2009, though there wasn’t much of a consensus on how serious Trent Reznor was about that – and, sure enough, after four years of interesting side-projects, Nine Inch Nails reunited for a set of fantastic tours through 2013 and 2014, the 2013 Tension tour in particular being almost universally acclaimed.
 After unceremoniously dismissing the E Street Band in 1989, Bruce Springsteen brought them back together a decade later and kicked off seventeen years of universally acclaimed, legendary tours all across the world.
 Plenty of bands and artists have come around for a second act that ended up being an extension of their career and history, rather than a victory lap.